-What will consumers experience when they receive a WEA?
+What do consumers experience when they receive a WEA?

-A WEA alert will be accompanied by a unique attention signal and vibration, which is particularly helpful to people with hearing or vision-related disabilities.
+A WEA alert is accompanied by a unique attention signal and vibration, which is particularly helpful to people with hearing or vision-related disabilities.

-Will consumers be able to receive WEAs on a prepaid phone?
+Are consumers able to receive WEAs on a prepaid phone?

 Yes.
 Consumers with prepaid phones can receive WEAs as long as their provider has decided to participate in WEA and the customer has a WEA-enabled device.
-These consumers will receive WEA just as customers with postpaid, monthly service will.
+These consumers receive the alerts just as customers with postpaid, monthly service do.